simonmichael/hledger_site/src/ledger.md

 ## Interoperating tips

-Tips for co-using/converting/migrating between Ledger and hledger.

-Ledger's and hledger's journal formats are the same at the core, so you can continue using both tools on the same files, if you are careful to avoid syntax that is specific to one or the other.
+The core of hledger's and Ledger's journal formats is the same, so you can use both tools on the same files, if you avoid syntax that is specific to one or the other.

 However if you are a long-time Ledger user, you will certainly have Ledger-specific syntax, so for most Ledger users the quickest way